kcroaker/DevOps-Lab-Code/README.md

 # Tasks

 This repo contains a file called histogram_input.csv from this file you need to find the maximum temperature for tomorrow from each location listed in the file.
+Pretend is is a log file being dumped out of a third party application so you have to work with what you have.

 To be sucessfull you need to do the following